sslab-gatech/autofz/README.md

   - `-t fts`: all FTS targets
 - `-d`: specifying the experiment directories; the script will scan all json log files of `autofz`.
   - scanning log files is time consuming, make sure that you don't have unrelated files in the directories.
-  - recommended way is to create a new directory and symbolic link all the fuzzing output directory into it.
+  - recommended way is to create a new directory and symbolic link all the fuzzing output directory (or just json files) into it.
 - `-T`: specify the timeout; log files without enough fuzzing time will be excluded.
 - `--pdf`/`--svg`: output pdf/svg. default is jpg.
 - `--ci`: draw confidence interval; default is 97 for 97% confidence interval.